sachinraja/simple-icons-py/README.md

   simpleicons
 </h1>

 Use a wide-range of icons derived from the [simple-icons](https://github.com/simple-icons/simple-icons) repo in python.
 Go to [their website](https://simpleicons.org/) for a full list of icons.
-The slug version (all lowercase and no spaces with some exceptions) must be used for the `icon_name`.
+The slug version must be used for the `icon_name`.
 The icons folder that accompanies the package has all the files.
-The package searches for icons by filename.
+The package uses [Simple Icons v4.20.0](https://github.com/simple-icons/simple-icons/releases/tag/4.20.0).

 ## Installation
 Install with `pip install simpleicons`.
 Keep in mind that this is a fairly large package due to all the icons (a couple of megabytes).